 Firm scope is a dynamic phenomenon that shifts with the relative magnitude of transaction and integration costs.
-Integration is justified when benefits of a coordinated response to environmental changes outweigh the potential organization and production costs that can be saved through outsourcing, or when firms need to develop integrative capabilities to face future challenge of successive system innovations (Helfat & Campo-Rembado, 2016).
+Integration is justified when benefits of a coordinated response to environmental changes outweigh the potential organization and production costs that can be saved through outsourcing.
 In the context of this study, the CPs integrated their bottlers, in spite of low profit margins in the bottling business, in order to achieve a coordinated response at a time when consumer demand for NonCSDs was evolving rapidly.
-Historically, CPs have repeatedly integrated and disintegrated their bottlers.
-The recentness of this particular integration event prevents us from investigating whether the integration benefits are sustainable given the worsening service for upstream rivals' products and the potential burden of coordinating the integrated firm.
+Historically, the CPs have repeatedly integrated and disintegrated their bottlers.
+The recentness of this particular integration event prevents us from investigating whether the integration benefits are sustainable given the worsening service for rival CPs' products and the potential burden of coordinating the integrated firm.
 On the one hand, integration provides incentives for more information sharing.
 On the other hand, integration removes the boundary that used to insulate the upstream and downstream firms from each other and imposes more complex relationships between the two.
-Only three years after acquiring their bottlers, both CPs announced that they intended to refranchise their distribution networks (Beverage Daily, 2013; Coca-Cola Company Press, 2016).
+Only a few years after acquiring their bottlers, both CPs announced that they intended to refranchise their distribution networks (Beverage Daily, 2013; Coca-Cola Company Press, 2016).
 Future studies may examine the CPs' performance in the now more mature NonCSD segment after franchising.

 Studying hundreds of organization units and thousands of product varieties within a single company allowed us to eliminate unobserved firm heterogeneity and extract detailed operations data about key elements of coordination.
 However, we did not have a control group that could help us to identify the causal effect of integration more sharply.
-While we cannot fully solve this endogeneity issue, we tried to mitigate it by (1) ruling out alternative explanations, (2) adding a strict set of control variables and fixed effects, (3) adopting a selection model and other robustness checks, (4) comparing post-integration changes in multiple operations variables to construct a cohesive story, (5) exploiting pre- and post- integration differences across various product categories (CSDs vs. NonCSDs, own- vs. rival, new vs. old) and distribution centers (those close to vs. those far away from the CP headquarters, those diversified vs. those never
+While we cannot fully solve this endogeneity issue, we tried to mitigate it by (1) ruling out alternative explanations, (2) adding a strict set of control variables and fixed effects, (3) adopting a selection model and other robustness checks, (4) comparing post-integration changes in multiple operations variables to construct a cohesive story, (5) exploiting pre- and post- integration differences across various product categories (CSDs vs. NonCSDs, own- vs. rival, new vs. old) and distribution centers (those close to vs. those far away from the CP headquarters, those diversified vs. those never significantly diversified), and (6) using rival products as a "placebo" or "falsification" test that further removes some time-varying DC characteristics.
+By using this comparative approach, the paper aimed to identify the exact mechanisms that could explain the change in coordination.